awknode/homelab-2/README.md

 As for storage I have a 4Unit server with 24hdd slots with a HBA - since this is PCI device i ll simply pass this pci device with all disks to the truenas instance. if you dont have a similar device you can still pass in storage from the disks to the truenas vm using proxmox.

-I also do use proxmox to configure simple firewall rules on the hosts - but that is pretty much it.
+I also do use proxmox to configure simple firewall rules on the hosts (OpnSense) - but that is pretty much it.
 Once proxmox is running we can start using this repository to create vms etc.

 ## 2. fork this repo
 This allows you to pull the changes that i make to my setup from github.com/awknode/homelab, send to your repo and thus apply the changes to your cluster